CPAP Masks: Which Sleep Apnea Mask is Best for You?

 Each of these masks was created to solve a specific mask interface problem or preference.
 These preferences and problems include:

 Overall Comfort – reducing materials to prevent claustrophobia.
-Many new masks use the least amount of material and attaching strap possible to deliver air.
+Many new masks, like the DreamWear CPAP mask, use the least amount of material and attaching strap possible to deliver air.
 This allows for a more natural feel during wake and sleep.

 Breathing through mouth – Many people breathe with their mouths open during sleep.
 If you use a nasal CPAP mask and the mouth opens during sleep, air will follow the path of least resistance and exit through the mouth, thus reducing its efficacy.

-Nose breathing issues – Nasal resistance and obstruction can pose a problem with CPAP when using a nasal mask.
+Nose breathing issues – Nasal resistance and obstruction can pose a problem with CPAP when using a nasal mask (3).
 For people with challenging nasal passages, and oral CPAP mask, or full-face mask might be indicated.

 Mustaches and beards can interfere with the seal between the mask and the face.
 Some of the mask categories mentioned were designed not to interface with the hairy part of the face.

 The reality with sleep apnea masks is that the best mask for you is the one that you feel comfortable with and are agreeable to wearing (4).
 There is no ‘best CPAP mask’ for all people.
 There may be a best mask for you.
 Learn how to choose a CPAP mask.